Braunschweig Lions: History

 After winning those four consecutive titles, they faced drastic restructuring in 2009 and did therefore not qualify for the play-offs at all, but returned in 2010, when they lost to the Marburg Mercenaries in the quarter-finals.

+Logo used from 2011 until 2025.

 In March 2011, the club announced that the team would carry a new name for the 2011 season.
 Their name is shared with the fashion label New Yorker, a sponsor of the team.
 The Lions had an average 2011 season, in which they won only four season games and finished well clear of the play-off ranks.
 In 2012, the club came sixth in the northern division of the GFL and failed to qualify for the play-offs.

 In 2013, the Lions returned to their old dominance, winning 13 of their 14 regular season games as well as the GFL Northern Division title.
 After play-off wins against the Rhein-Neckar Bandits and the Kiel Baltic Hurricanes the team reached its first German Bowl since 2008, which they won by a point against the Dresden Monarchs.
+In the following six seasons the Lions won the northern division and missed the German Bowl only once when they lost their semi final against Frankfurt Universe in 2018.

-In 2014, the club took part in a new European competition, the BIG6 European Football League, which consisted of three teams from Germany, two from Austria and one from Switzerland, the clubs being Berlin Adler, New Yorker Lions, Dresden Monarchs, Raiffeisen Vikings Vienna, Swarco Raiders Tirol and the Calanda Broncos.
+In 2014, the club took part in a new European competition, the BIG6 European Football League, which in its first season consisted of three teams from Germany, two from Austria and one from Switzerland, the clubs being Berlin Adler, New Yorker Lions, Dresden Monarchs, Raiffeisen Vikings Vienna, Swarco Raiders Tirol and the Calanda Broncos.
 The two best teams of this competition advanced to the Eurobowl XXVIII, where the Lions lost 20–17 to the Berlin Adler.
+The BIG6 was discontinued in 2018 and therefore had only five seasons.
+In each of these the Lions made in to the Eurobowl and won all of the following.

 In the GFL the Lions won the northern division once more in 2014 and defeated the Munich Cowboys 69–28 in the quarter-finals and the Cologne Falcons 52–3 in the semi-finals of the play-offs to reach the 2014 German Bowl.
 The Lions won the championship game against the Schwäbisch Hall Unicorns 47–9 and took out their ninth national title, staying undefeated in the GFL that season.

 In 2015, the Lions won their third Eurobowl, again defeating the Schwäbisch Hall Unicorns.
 The team also won the northern division of the GFL once more and defeated the Saarland Hurricanes in the quarter-finals and the Allgäu Comets in the semi-finals of the play-offs, facing the Schwäbisch Hall Unicorns next in the German Bowl once more, which the Lions won 41–31.